laurentnoe/iedera/README.rst

 (more at  <http://bioinfo.cristal.univ-lille.fr/yass/iedera.php#downloadiedera>)

+Binaries for Windows (x64) and OS X (x64) are available [here](https://github.com/laurentnoe/iedera/releases).

-You need a C++ compiler and the autotools.
+Otherwise, you need a C++ compiler and the autotools.
 On Linux, you can install ``g++``, ``autoconf``, ``automake``.
 On Mac, you can install ``xcode``, or the command line developer tools (or you can use ``macports`` to install ``g++-mp-5`` for example).